devman-todd/home/README.md

-<h2>👋 Hello, I'm Tadeh, a recent Purdue University graduate with a strong passion for Cybersecurity, particularly in the areas of Threat Detection, Incident Response, and Vulnerability Management.
+<h2>👋 Hello, I'm Tadeh, a recent Purdue University Cybersecurity graduate with a strong passion for Threat Detection, Incident Response, and Vulnerability Management.
 This GitHub repository serves as a showcase of my dedication to the field and my commitment to continuous learning.</h2>

 <h2>👨‍💻 Cybersecurity Projects:</h2>